RavKookTorah.org

 'No, He already promised never to destroy all flesh.'

-'God has a precious gift (the Torah), safeguarded in His treasury for 974 generations before creation, and He now wishes to bestow it to His children.'"
+'God has a precious gift [the Torah] safeguarded in His treasury... and He now wishes to bestow it to His children.'”
 (Zevachim 116b)

-How can the Midrash compare that extreme act of mass destruction — the Great Flood — to the most significant event in history, the Revelation of the Torah?
-Why did the powerful sounds from Sinai bring back fearful memories of the Flood?
+How can the Midrash compare that extreme act of mass destruction — the Great Flood — to the most significant event in the history of humanity, the Revelation of the Torah?
+Why did the majestic sounds from Sinai bring back fearful memories of the Flood?

 An Unbalanced Universe